Zog I: Former heir presumptive

-Prior to the birth of Prince Leka, the position of heir presumptive was held by Tati Esad Murad Kryziu, Prince of Kosova, who was born 24 December 1923 in Tirana, and who was the son of the King's sister, Princess Nafije.
+Prior to the birth of Prince Leka, the position of heir presumptive was held by Tati Esad Murad Kryziu, Prince of Kosova, who was born on the 24th of December 1923 in Tirana, and who was the son of the King's sister, Princess Nafije.
 He became an honorary General of the Royal Albanian Army in 1928, at age five.
 He was made Heir Presumptive with the style of His Highness and title of "Prince of Kosova" (Princ i Kosovës) in 1931.
 After the royal house's exile, he moved to France, where he died in August 1993, aged 69.